austin-rt/useCallback/README.md

 webpack compiled with 1 warning
 ```

-**_NOTE: we must first save the file to recreate this `WARNING`_**
+**NOTE: you may first need to re-save BookDetails.jsx to create this `WARNING`**

-If you dig into the [React Docs](https://beta.reactjs.org/learn/synchronizing-with-effects#step-2-specify-the-effect-dependencies), the few solutions suggested by this semi-confusing `WARNING` are as follows:
+If we dig into the [React Docs](https://beta.reactjs.org/learn/synchronizing-with-effects#step-2-specify-the-effect-dependencies), we can decode the semi-confusing proposed solutions to this `WARNING` as follows:

 ---